 NDMA is a “probable human carcinogen.”
 This means it is a potent carcinogen in animals, but there aren’t enough studies to verify its carcinogenic effect on humans.

-What Did FDA Tests Find?
+What Did Earlier FDA Tests Find?

 The agency measured NDMA in samples of ranitidine in parts per million.
 Several lots tested from different manufacturers contained NDMA levels higher than the recommended daily limit of 0.32 ppm.

 “The FDA conducted thorough laboratory tests and found NDMA in ranitidine at low levels,” the agency said about its earlier tests.
 “At the time, the agency did not have enough scientific evidence to recommend whether individuals should continue or stop taking ranitidine medicines.”